Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemImplementation.md

 * User can see basic statistics about their step count on M5 stack (dummy data)

 **DONE:**
-* All subsystem able to receive, process and send the intended MQTT commands
+* All subsystems able to receive, process and send the intended MQTT commands
 * All subsystems provide a basic version of the agreed visualization
 * M5 home view enhanced with animation
 * Implementation of statistic and challenge view on M5 stack, had to use dummy data due to the MQTT message length issue